Probate & Estate Litigation in New Jersey

 PROBLEMS WITH A WILL:

-The fact that a person leaves a will does not guarantee that property will be distributed according to the expressed terms of the will.
+The fact that a person leaves a will does not guarantee that his or her estate will be distributed according to the expressed terms of the will.
 A court will generally provide an opportunity for individuals with claims to object to the will, and a challenge may be brought by anyone who feels the will is inaccurate or invalid.
-These types of cases are often difficult and emotionally charged, so it is important to find an attorney with whom you feel comfortable and who is knowledgeable about such proceedings.
+These types of cases are emotionally charged, so it is important to find an attorney with whom you feel comfortable and who has the knowledge and experience to handle the case.

-At Hanlon Niemann and Wright, we have experience in litigating tough family disputes.
+At Hanlon Niemann and Wright, we have decades of experience litigating tough family disputes.
 We are experienced trial attorneys with an extensive background in probate law and litigation.
-In any dispute, we first try to mediate the disagreement in a practical and responsible way, preferring mediation and conciliation where possible consistent with our client’s rights, goals and instructions.
+In any dispute, we first try to mediate the disagreement in a practical and responsible way, preferring mediation and conciliation where possible consistent with our client’s goals and instructions.

-Frequently, heirs object to even the best made wills and trusts and conflicts can arise before or during the administration of an estate or a trust.
+Frequently, heirs and excluded family members object to even the best-made wills and trusts and conflicts can arise before or during the administration of an estate or a trust.
 There are many types of disputes that can arise.
 Here are a few examples:

-As a matter of law everyone has the right to dispose of his or her property as they wish, without consideration for the wishes or opinions of family, friends or anyone else.
-Yet it is still possible, to set aside a will or trust.
-A person contesting an estate plan must prove that at the time documents were signed, the deceased person lacked the mental capacity (meaning “an understanding), or that the will or trust was procured as the result of undue influence, fraud or duress.
+As a matter of law, everyone has the right to dispose of his or her property as they wish, without consideration for the wishes or opinions of family, friends or anyone else.
+Yet will contests are still filed to set aside a will or trust.
+A person contesting an estate plan must prove that at the time documents were signed, the deceased person lacked the mental capacity (meaning lacked understanding), or that the will or trust was procured as the result of undue influence, fraud or duress.
 Also, some wills or trusts are invalid because they were not properly executed.
-For example, wills must be signed before two witnesses, except for holographic wills written in the hand of the testator (the person whose will it is).
-If the witnesses signed the will after the fact and did not actually see the decedent sign the will, then the will may be thrown out as invalid.
+For example, wills are supposed to be signed before two witnesses, except for a holographic will written (yes, laterally handwritten) by the testator (the person whose will it is).
+If a witness(es) signed the will after the fact and did not actually see the decedent sign the will, then the will may be thrown out as invalid.

 Sometimes a will or trust will contain a “no contest” clause designed to discourage lawsuits and courtroom contests.
 This means that if you are an heir and you contest the validity of a will and you lose, then you may be disinherited by operation of the no-contest clause.
 Many no contest clauses are not enforceable in NJ, but some are.
 The case must be carefully evaluated.